-- You want to learn where your family name came from.
+- And you want to learn where your family name came from.

 Therefore, you will need to ask a male relative to take the test for you.
 This is quite acceptable as you share the same DNA.

-So you could ask your father, or your brother, or your father’s brother(s), or even their sons.
-Just not your own sons.
+So, you could ask your father, or your brother, or your father’s brother(s), or even their sons.
+Just not your sons.